Tight end: The modern position

+Tight ends in other leagues

 In the Arena Football League the tight end serves as the 3rd offensive lineman (along with the center and guard).
 Although they are eligible receivers they rarely go out for passes and are usually only used for screen passes when they do.

 However, in Canadian football, tight ends are, in general, no longer used professionally in the CFL, but are still used at the college level in U Sports.
-Tony Gabriel is a former great tight end in Canadian football.
-There remain some tight ends in use at university level football; Antony Auclair, formerly a tight end for the Laval Rouge et Or, was a contender to be selected in the 2017 CFL Draft or possibly receive a tryout in the NFL.
+Tony Gabriel is a former tight end in Canadian football.
+There remain some tight ends in use at university level football; Antony Auclair, formerly a tight end for the Laval Rouge et Or, was a contender to be selected in the 2017 CFL draft or possibly receive a tryout in the NFL.
 He was drafted by the CFL's Saskatchewan Roughriders in 2017, but instead signed with the NFL's Tampa Bay Buccaneers as an undrafted free agent that same year.

+National Tight Ends Day

+Since 2019, the NFL celebrates National Tight Ends Day on the fourth weekend of October to highlight tight ends in the league.

 Roles

 Tight ends have two primary roles: (1) act as a blocker and (2) act as a receiver.
+Very occasionally, a tight end is also given the opportunity to rush with the ball.
+This typically happens when they are put in motion before the ball is snapped.

 Blocking

 In the National Football League (NFL), the tight end is larger, stronger, and slower than a wide receiver, and therefore able to block more effectively.
-Among offensive ball-handlers it is the job of the tight end, along with the fullback, to block for both running backs and receivers.
+Among offensive ball-handlers, it is the job of the tight end, along with the fullback, to block for both running backs and receivers.
 Tight ends are used as blockers to protect the quarterback during passing plays, to open holes in the line, and downfield to tie up linebackers and defensive backs.

 Historically, a single tight end was used, typically placed on the right side of the offensive line.
-In the early 2000s two tight end formations began to be used with more frequency.
-Specialty plays may deploy 3- or 4-tight-end sets in "heavy" or "jumbo" packages, usually to block in short-yardage situations or to sew confusion in the defensive backfield with such an unusual formation.
-When a blocker larger than a tight end is desired without sacrificing they player's ability to catch a pass the position is sometimes filled by an offensive lineman who reports to the referee that he is an eligible receiver, referred to colloquially as a "tackle eligible".
+In the early 2000s, two tight end formations began to be used with more frequency.
+Specialty plays may deploy 3- or 4-tight-end sets in "heavy" or "jumbo" packages, usually to block in short-yardage situations or to sow confusion in the defensive backfield with such an unusual formation.
+When a blocker larger than a tight end is desired without sacrificing the player's ability to catch a pass the position is sometimes filled by an offensive lineman who reports to the referee that he is an eligible receiver, referred to colloquially as a "tackle eligible".